-The Company has interests in three exploration properties; (i) Iberia Belt West, located in Huelva Province in southwestern Spain; (ii) Plaza Norte, located in the Reocin Mining Camp in Cantabria, northern Spain, and; (iii) Sierra Alta, located in the Asturias region in northwestern Spain.
+The Company has interests in four exploration properties; (i) Iberia Belt West, located in Huelva Province in southwestern Spain; (ii) Nuevo Tintillo located in Seville Province adjacent to the past producing Aznalcollar Mine property; (iii) Plaza Norte, located in the Reocin Mining Camp in Cantabria, northern Spain, and; (iv) Sierra Alta, located in the Asturias region in northwestern Spain.
 Each of the properties is comprised of exploration permits that were issued by the Andalusian, Cantabrian, and Asturian regulatory authorities, respectively.